The 14 Must-Know Tips For Growing Lavender Plants Indoors

 There are numerous culinary, medicinal and other benefits to growing lavender indoors.

 Lavender first became popular over 2,500 years ago in the Mediterranean, Middle East, and India.
 It was named after the Latin word ‘lavare,’ which means to wash.
 Ancient Romans used lavender to freshen up the smell of the bathwater in their bathhouses.

 Taking after history, lavender is still used for its aroma today.
-Both lavender plants and essential oils, specifically lavender oil, are used for aromatherapy, stress relief, relaxation, and sleep aid.
+Both lavender plants and lavender essential oils, specifically lavender oil, are used for aromatherapy, stress relief, relaxation, and sleep aid.

 Dried lavender flowers can be used to make scented sachets or potpourri, and can even be added to candles, soaps, and bath bombs.

 Lavender flowers, known for their purple blooms, can also be added to desserts and beverages as a garnish or for extra flavor.